unicode-org/icu4x/docs/research/data_phases.md

 The question is then: in what order do we visit these locale/variant combos?

 1. Fall back on language first, all the way to root (shown above)
-2. Fall back on langauge first, but stop before getting to root:
+2. Fall back on language first, but stop before getting to root:
     - `en-GB/arab`
     - `en-001/arab`
     - `en/arab`